-At TCDRS, we serve more than 330,000 Texans.
+Over the past decade, our membership has risen by 48% as well.
+We now serve over 345,000 Texans.
 These public servants make our Texas local communities better and safer places to live as they plan for one of the most important decisions of their life: retirement.

-We are committed to growing a strong, sound fund that provides members with a secure benefit.
+At TCDRS, we are committed to providing our members a secure benefit.
 Our unique features help make us one of the best-funded retirement systems in the nation.
 Savings-based benefits that are responsibly funded in advance, as well as flexibility and local control, contribute to the system's success.